-Basic ratepayers have a £1,000 annual Savings Allowance on interest that they earn through peer-to-peer lending and savings accounts combined.
-This means you will usually need to lend well over £10,000 before you start paying any income tax.
+Basic-rate taxpayers have a £1,000 annual Savings Allowance on interest that they earn through peer-to-peer lending and savings accounts combined.
+So you'll usually need to lend well over £10,000 before you might start paying any income tax.

 Higher-rate payers have a £500 allowance each.

 This is particularly useful since each individual is only allowed to open one IFISA per year, but it is sensible to spread your money across several P2P sites early on.

 You can read more about your personal allowances in our tax guide: How Is Peer-to-Peer Lending Taxed?

 What other benefits are there of using an IFISA?

 IFISAs also enable you to avoid being taxed on any “capital gains” you make.